 The regular monitoring of records, recordkeeping and records and information management is beneficial for all public sector organisations.
-This page includes information on roles and responsibilities, self assessment surveys, the Monitoring Framework and monitoring tools.
+This page includes information on roles and responsibilities, self assessment surveys, the Regulatory Framework and monitoring tools.

 Between February and March 2013 a survey was conducted with 279 public offices to measure compliance with the Standard on digital recordkeeping and more broadly to assess the implementation of digital recordkeeping within the NSW public sector.